 Bros is at times too referential to be seen as funny.
-Comments about the "serious gay cowboy film" and the lack of same-sex stories in Hallheart Channel films (obvious Hallmark) are more commentary than actual dialogue.
+Comments about the "serious gay cowboy film" and the lack of same-sex stories in Hallheart Channel films (obviously the Hallmark Channel) are more commentary than actual dialogue.
 Given that Hallmark is going to have a same-sex romance movie this year, Bros already looks dated.
 To be fair though, I doubt the upcoming The Holiday Sitter will be anywhere near the suggestion of polyamorous relationships like A Poly Holly Christmas, let alone feature the two male leads masturbating next to each other.

 Watching Aaron getting blow jobs from two men simultaneously while also being with Bobby is not going to make most people laugh but gasp.
 There is another group sex scene where Aaron and his ex-high school hockey teammate start sex with Bobby joining in.
 The comedy is supposed to come from an uninvited man attempting to jump into the action, but given the muted reaction, I doubt it played as the comedy bit it was intended as.

-Perhaps in the gay community, a man who inserts his penis into another man's anus opting to switch places is a sign of vulnerability.
+Perhaps in the gay community, the top (a man who takes the dominant sexual position) opting to be the bottom (or switching places so that his lover can be the dominant one and he be the submissive one) is a sign of vulnerability and openess.
 To others, whatever deep meaning will escape them.
 It is a bit hard to sell the universality of Bros when you have uncomfortable scenes of Grindr hookups that look almost mechanical.

 It also does not help that your lead characters are not worth following.
 Eichner's Bobby appears to be essentially playing Billy Eichner to where one would not be blamed if they called the character "Billy" versus "Bobby".
 Billy is too busy being rapid-fire in his delivery and a touch self-righteous to be likeable, let alone anyone to care about.
 He seems to be always "on", forever talking and annoying everyone around him.
 When he storms into the Lincoln Letters Wing in what he calls a "roid rage" (having injected himself with steroids to try and bulk up thinking that Aaron likes only buff men), Eichner does not act but spouts his dialogue out.
 Bobby is always talking to where you think a tranquilizer would do him a world of good.

 Bobby is exceptionally unlikeable in how he behaves.
 When Aaron's mother Anne (Amanda Bearce) says that she thinks second graders might be too young to be exposed to gay history, Bobby/Billy goes into a tear.
-He goes on a verbal rampage about how his parents when he was 12 took him to see a play, Love and Compassion, and that helped him adjust to his gay life.
+He goes on a verbal rampage about how his parents when he was 12 took him to see a play, Love and Compassion, which helped our flamboyant tween twink-in-training adjust to his gay life.

 As a side note, I think Love and Compassion is meant to be Love!
 Valour!
 Compassion!, but I could be wrong.